XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter6.md

    Curtesy of Stanfor University CS101
 </p>

 Each router knows enough to figure the next hop, not the whole route.
-There is no ”center” of the internet that knows everything.
+There is no "center" of the internet that knows everything.
 Most data you get or send on the Internet goes in packets which take more than 10 but less than 20 hops from origin to destination.